World leaders laud Myanmar election as Suu Kyi secures majority

 "There is much hard work that remains ahead on Myanmar's democratic journey and towards making future elections truly inclusive."

-Myanmar's government has denied Rohingya Muslims citizenship, and hundreds died in clashes with ethnic Rakhine Buddhists in 2012.
+Myanmar's government has denied Rohingya Muslims citizenship, and hundreds died in clashes between Rohingya and ethnic Rakhine Buddhists in 2012.
 Some 140,000 Rohingya live in squalid camps, while thousands more have fled by boat, leading to a regional migration crisis.

 Suu Kyi has been criticized for not speaking out against abuses faced by the Muslim minority.
-The Rohingya situation is one of the most contentious issues the new government will face.
+The Rohingya situation will be one of the most contentious issues the new government will face.

-With Suu Kyi's victory confirmed, the focus is shifting to the NLD's presidential candidate and its plans for government.
+With Suu Kyi's victory confirmed, the focus will quickly shift to NLD's presidential candidate and its plans for government.

 Myanmar's president runs the executive, with the exception of the powerful ministries of interior, defence and border security, which are controlled by the military.